true-happiness/true-happiness.github.io/_posts/2016-03-22-why-know-oneself.markdown

 <p>For this reason, <strong>we need to meditate in order to let our heart see the Truth for itself.</strong> It's not an intellectual discovery to be found in books or in logic.
 It's a spiritual discovery which comes from and by the heart that see the Truth of life.</p>
 <hr class='short'>

-Recommended readings about "Why we meditate?":
+Recommended readings about "Why we know oneself?":
 <ul>
-<strong>Why Meditation Matters to The World?</strong>
+<strong>Why Knowing Oneself Matters to The World?</strong>
 <li><a href="/2015/08/24/why_true_happiness/">If you are curious about why meditation is important to this world, click here</a></li><br>
-<strong>What I Have Received from Meditation as a Long-Time Practitioner?</strong>
+<strong class='capitalized'>What I Have Received from my self-study as a Long-Time Practitioner?</strong>
 <li><a href="/2016/04/02/my-experience-with-meditation/">Click here to learn more about my experience with meditation.</a></li>
 </ul>